Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials

-This work has investigated the wave dispersion mechanics of a one-dimensional elastic medium with a stiffness profile that is modulated using real (even) or imaginary (odd) space-time waveforms corresponding to different modulation speeds, each revealing intriguing features across the frequency and wavenumber axes, which can be summarized as follows:

-\begin{enumerate} \item For even, real spatiotemporal modulations, either nonreciprocal PBGs or asymmetric $\kappa$-gaps form depending on whether the modulation speed ratio, $\nu$, is smaller or greater than one.
-In the limit states of $w_p = 0$ or $\kappa_p = 0$, reciprocal PBGs or symmetric $\kappa$-gaps will be observed, respectively.

-\item For odd, imaginary spatiotemporal modulations, asymmetric odd-ordered $\kappa$-gaps form when $\nu < 1$, while a combination of nonreciprocal PBGs and asymmetric even-ordered $\kappa$-gaps form when $\nu > 1$.
-In the limit states of $w_p = 0$ or $\kappa_p = 0$, symmetric odd-ordered $\kappa$-gaps, or a combination of reciprocal PBGs and symmetric even-ordered $\kappa$-gaps will be observed, respectively. \end{enumerate}

-The above takeaways were qualitatively captured by eight distinct examples, labeled Cases 1 through 8, which covered all the possible spatial, temporal, and spatiotemporal modulation profiles in both real and imaginary forms.
-The resultant behavior of the systems undergoing these modulations is summarized in Table~\ref{table:1}.
+In this work we investigate the wave dispersion mechanics of a one-dimensional elastic medium with a stiffness profile that is modulated using real (even) or imaginary (odd) space-time waveforms corresponding to different modulation speeds, each revealing intriguing features across the frequency and wave-number axes, which can be summarized as follows.
+For even, real spatiotemporal modulations, either nonreciprocal PBGs or asymmetric $\kappa$ gaps form depending on whether the modulation speed ratio, $\nu$, is smaller or greater than one.
+At the limit states of $\omega_p = 0$ or $\kappa_p = 0$, reciprocal PBGs or symmetric $\kappa$ gaps will be observed, respectively.
+For odd, imaginary spatiotemporal modulations, asymmetric odd-ordered $\kappa$ gaps form when $\nu < 1$, while a combination of nonreciprocal PBGs and asymmetric even-ordered $\kappa$ gaps form when $\nu > 1$.
+At the limit states of $\omega_p = 0$ or $\kappa_p = 0$, symmetric odd-ordered $\kappa$ gaps or a combination of reciprocal PBGs and symmetric even-ordered $\kappa$ gaps will be observed, respectively.
+The above takeaways are qualitatively captured by eight distinct examples, labeled cases 1 through 8, which cover all the possible spatial, temporal, and spatiotemporal modulation profiles in both real and imaginary forms.
+The resultant behaviors of the systems undergoing these modulations are summarized in Table~\ref{table:1}.

-Beyond the eight individually examined cases, the analysis of complex modulations with simultaneous real and imaginary components showed a large dependence on the absolute amplitude ratio $|\beta / \alpha|$, which revealed the following:
+Beyond the eight individually examined cases, the analysis of complex modulations with simultaneous real and imaginary components show a large dependence on the absolute amplitude ratio $|\beta / \alpha|$, which reveals the following.

 \begin{enumerate} \item For a generalized complex stiffness modulation of the form $E(x,t) = E_o [1 + \alpha \cos(\omega_p t-\kappa_p x) + \ii \beta \sin(\omega_p t-\kappa_p x)]$, the dispersion behavior approaches that of a system with purely real modulations when $|\beta / \alpha| < 1$, and that of a system with purely imaginary modulations when $|\beta / \alpha| > 1$.